rljacobson/Levenshtein/doc/OptimizatingEditDistance.md

 2. the strings are known to be similar, and
 3. you can use SIMD or other specialized instructions to perform the trimming very quickly.

+Under these conditions my experiments show a 3x speedup in the typical case.
+However, for the use case of searching a haystack for a needle, the vast majority of string pairs will not have a common prefix or suffix, so SIMD trimming in particular will be a lot slower than not trimming at all.

-For reasonably short strings (<250 characters), if the other optimizations given here are implemented, trimming won't give any measurable advantage even when the strings are identical--at least it doesn't on my machine.
+For non-SIMD trimming, for reasonably short strings (<250 characters), if the other optimizations given here are implemented, trimming won't give any measurable advantage even when the strings are identical--at least it doesn't on my machine.
 On the other hand, this means that trimming is essentially "free" to do--it's a wash--so if you have some other external reason to trim the strings, you might as well.

 ### Limited Distance Variant (The Banded Algorithm)